publishing.co.uk

 Three core jobs:

 1. ARC team management — distribute advance copies, track who downloaded and who actually reviewed, and chase the non-reviewers.
-This is its strongest feature: most authors lose reviews simply because they don't follow up, and StoryOrigin makes follow-up systematic.
+This is its strongest feature: many authors lose reviews simply because they don't follow up, and StoryOrigin makes follow-up systematic.

 2. Newsletter swaps — partner with other authors in your genre to cross-promote to each other's email lists, growing your subscribers.
 (See newsletter swaps.)